 - Video recordings of the presentations may be uploaded to the CBU website

-Preparation: You are welcome to participate in three preparatory workshops organised by the CBU Department of Communication.
-All sessions will include ample opportunity for discussion and practice in a friendly environment.
-Location and dates to be determined.
+All participating students must take part in three preparatory workshops organised by the CBU Department of Communication.
+These sessions will include ample opportunity for discussion and practice in a friendly environment.
+All sessions take place in CC 261.

-- Session 1: We will provide background on the program and answer any questions.
-Then, focusing on their own topics, participants will learn how to structure and organize 3 minute presentations of their thesis or major project.
+Focusing on their own topics, participants will learn how to structure and organize a 3 minute presentation of their thesis or major project.
 We will help participants decide what to include, how to work within the time limit and what practice techniques they can employ to focus their content.
 We will also explore how to select a visual for their presentation.